 The San Mateo Local Agency Formation Commission (LAFCo) was created by the State Legislature in 1963 in response to the rapid growth and sporadic formation of cities and special districts in California in the years following World War II.
-LAFCo's specific goals are to prevent urban sprawl, encourage the orderly growth and development of local government agencies, prevent the premature conversion of agricultural and open space lands, and review and approve proposals for changes in the boundaries and organizations of the 20 cities, 22 independent special districts, and approximately 33 county-governed special districts.
+LAFCo's specific goals are to prevent urban sprawl, encourage the orderly growth and development of local government agencies, prevent the premature conversion of agricultural and open space lands, and review and approve proposals for changes in the boundaries and organizations of the 20 cities, 22 independent special districts, and approximately 33 county-governed special districts, plus the incorporation of cities and the formation of special districts.